-Section one of your paper serves as an exploration of your strengths, goals, and educated action plans to help you reach your goals and to help you better understand college, your expected role when you graduate, and provide you with realistic expectations of the job market in your chosen field.
+Section one of your paper will serve as an exploration of your strengths, goals, and educated action plans to get yourself there, and help you better understand college, your expected role when you graduate, and provide you with realistic expectations of the job market in your chosen field.

-In this section, you will critically research various career paths that interest you.
+In this section, I expect you to critically research the various career paths that interest you.
 Be sure to include anything that you are doing now to prepare for your future career.
 What more could you be doing?
 What type of person are future employers looking for?
 Are you that type of person?
 Make sure that you cite all sources and begin building your literature cited section.
 You may also include any external materials that are relevant in an appendix section (but this is not required).
 NOTE: I am not looking for your opinion on the requirements of your chosen path, but factual information, cited correctly, from documented sources.